apache/samza/docs/learn/documentation/versioned/connectors/hdfs.md

 #### Defining streams

-Samza uses the notion of a _system_ to describe any I/O source it interacts with.
-To consume from HDFS, you should create a new system that points to - `HdfsSystemFactory`.
-You can then associate multiple streams with this _system_.
-Each stream should have a _physical name_, which should be set to the name of the directory on HDFS.
+In Samza high level API, you can use `HdfsSystemDescriptor` to create a HDFS system.
+The stream name should be set to the name of the directory on HDFS.

-{% highlight jproperties %}
+{% highlight java %}
-systems.hdfs.samza.factory=org.apache.samza.system.hdfs.HdfsSystemFactory

-streams.hdfs-clickstream.samza.system=hdfs
-streams.hdfs-clickstream.samza.physical.name=hdfs:/data/clickstream/2016/09/11
+final HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream");
+final HdfsInputDescriptor hid = hsd.getInputDescriptor("/data/clickstream/2016/09/11");
 {% endhighlight %}

 The above example defines a stream called `hdfs-clickstream` that reads data from the `/data/clickstream/2016/09/11` directory.